WHAT ARE THE DRESS & TACK REQUIREMENTS TO SHOW WITH THE INDIANA SADDLE HORSE ASSOCIATION (ISHA)?

 CAN A STALLION BE SHOWN IN NON-STALLION CLASSES?

-Yes, a stallion can be shown in any class that is not gender specific by an exhibitor who is over 18 years of age.
+Yes, a stallion can be shown in any class that is not gender-specific.

 WHAT HAPPENS IF I SCRATCH A CLASS?